 *This article may contain affiliate links.
 We receive a small commission at no extra cost to you.
 If you enjoy our content and want to support Travel For Wildlife, please visit our shop Truly Wild.

 We have just spent ten days in Kruger National Park, South Africa, watching some of the largest and most amazing animals on the planet, including elephants, rhinos, lions, hippos and leopards.
 Yet there was one very small fellow that really captured my attention: the chameleon.
 The “flap-necked chameleon” to be precise.
 I had never before seen a chameleon in the wild and during our final day at Kruger we saw seven individuals crossing the road!

-It is illegal to exit your vehicle while in Kruger so I couldn’t get my dream shot of one of these small reptiles, but luck was with us as we exited the park from the northernmost gate.
 We saw three of them crossing the road within the next twenty minutes.
 I pulled over next to one and kneeled down on the hot pavement to get eye level with this incredible creature.
 He slowly walked past me, swaying forward and backwards with each step and slowly changing color from green to brown.

 We observed that they were generally green-colored until disturbed by a passing car, then they would turn sideways, open their mouth and turn very dark brown.

 They turned out to be some of my favorite sightings during our stay at Kruger.